William Tallon: Awards

 Tallon was awarded the Royal Victorian Medal in Silver in the 1975 New Year Honours, and received a Bar in the 1996 New Year Honours.
-He was one of the few holders of the medal in Gold, the highest award in the lowest grade of the Royal Victorian Order.
-He was awarded the Gold medal in the 2001 Birthday Honours, having received his 50-year Service Clasp earlier that year.
+He was one of the few holders of the medal in Gold, the highest award in the lowest grade of the Royal Victorian Order; he was awarded this in the 2001 Birthday Honours, having received his 50-year Service Clasp earlier that year.